paramrathour/blog/pages/_posts/2025-04-20-math-book-recommendations.md

 As said by Russell, mathematics possesses this beauty and creativity, and that has made it my favourite hobby.
 While there are many ways to learn math, particularly through formalism and abstraction, both of which are essential for any serious mathematical endeavours, I find a special, almost unexplainable comfort in reading pop-maths books and their fascinating stories.
 And, when those books are done right, they are perfect for getting curious people into math, especially the ones who want to dive in but don't know where to start or feel intimidated.

 > The purpose of this blog is twofold: first, to serve as a curated wishlist of such resources, in the hope that it might inspire others to revisit mathematics.
-And second, you may have noticed the absence of explicit math blogs, despite having math-y references scattered throughout my other non-mathematical posts.
+And second, you may have noticed the absence of explicit math blogs here, despite having math-y references scattered throughout my other non-mathematical posts.
 This is intentional, as there are already so many amazing resources out there, I didn't feel the need to just repeat what's already been done.
 {: .prompt-tip}
 ## Legendary Books
 ![](/math-books-legendary.jpg)
 #### Must-Reads
 A Mathematician's Apology (G. H. Hardy)
-: A short essay where Hardy discusses the beauty and usefulness of pure mathematics.\
+: A short essay where Hardy (mentor of Srinivasa Ramanujan) discusses the beauty and usefulness of pure mathematics.\
 I wanted to start with this recommendation because the books mentioned may not directly help with exams or jobs, but they are meant more to explore the beauty of mathematics.
 I hope this inspires an appreciation for math, and I apologize if it's not what you were looking for.

 Oliver Byrne's Elements of Euclid
 : A beautiful work of art, where Byrne reimagined the first six books of _The Elements of Euclid_, replacing letters with vividly coloured diagrams and symbols. [[Website](https://www.c82.net/euclid/)/[PDF](https://github.com/jemmybutton/byrne-euclid/)]

-Proofs from THE BOOK (Martin Aigner, Günter M. Ziegler) : The famous math wanderer, Paul Erdős, once said that you need not believe in God but, as a mathematician, you should believe in the existence of _THE BOOK_, which contains the most elegant and perfect proofs of all mathematical theorems.
+Proofs from THE BOOK (Martin Aigner, Günter M. Ziegler) : The famous math nomad, Paul Erdős, once said that you need not believe in God but, as a mathematician, you should believe in the existence of _THE BOOK_, which contains the most elegant and perfect proofs of all mathematical theorems.
 Is it this _THE BOOK_?

 Gödel, Escher, Bach: an Eternal Golden Braid (Douglas R. Hofstadter) : Gödel, a mathematician; Escher, a graphic artist; and Bach, a music composer.
 What is the connection here?
 Dive in and find out!